Psycho Beach Party: Play and productions

 The play was originally entitled Gidget Goes Psychotic, but the title was changed due to concerns about copyright.
 In the original 1987 production, Charles Busch played the role of Chicklet.
 Deciding that he might not be believable in the role of a 16-year-old girl ("while I can still manage, with the aid of a sympathetic cameraman, to play a sophisticated 25, 16 would be a stretch"), he added the character of Monica Stark to the movie.

 After over 20 years, the play had its premiere UK production by Vertigo Theatre Productions in Manchester in March 2011.
 The production returned in August 2012 at Sacha's Hotel Ballroom.
 A production was held in Australia at the Bondi Pavilion Theatre from November to December 2012; productions also ran in Melbourne (notably at the Midsumma Festival) in early 2013, receiving generally positive reviews.

-Melbourne, Australia, was to also hold another production of Psycho Beach Party opening in March 2021 by Essendon Theatre Company.
+The Essendon Theatre Company in Melbourne, Australia, held another production of Psycho Beach Party beginning in March 2021.